-- Add all your users' email addresses to Fastmail.
+- Add any additional email addresses to Fastmail.

-At this point all your mail is still being delivered to your old provider, but you have the users ready on Fastmail.
-From here you can either choose to swap everyone at once, or slowly migrate one user at a time.
+At this point in the setup, all your mail is still being delivered to your old provider, but you have the users ready on Fastmail.
+From here, you can choose to either migrate everyone all at once, or slowly migrate one user at a time.